-Liquid net worth is the part of your net worth that is in cash or can easily be converted to cash.
+Liquid net worth is the part of your net worth in cash or can easily be converted to cash.
 In case of an immediate expense, liquid assets will be extremely valuable.
 Rule of thumb: liquid net worth included stocks, bonds, mutual funds, and cash.
 Retirement account and house are usually excluded.

 This is an oversimplification that needs more explanation.
-We’ll first discuss what qualifies as a liquid asset and we will discuss some examples like a retirement account or your car.
+We’ll first discuss what qualifies as a liquid asset, and we will discuss some examples like a retirement account or your car.

 Why Is Your Liquid Net Worth Important?

 Your liquid net worth represents the amount of money that you have on hand to pay for different things in your life.
 You could also call it your financial security.
 Your liquid net worth is the advanced emergency fund that will cover you in the case of unexpected events.

 Suppose you are working towards financial independence (FI) or financial freedom.
 In that case, your liquid net worth is what you will eventually want to use towards covering your monthly expenses (making up your FI number).
 Focusing on this number will give your great benefits down the line.

 What Is The Difference Between Net Worth And Liquid Net Worth?